-This Data Processing Addendum (“Addendum”) is entered into by and between Doppler Technologies, Inc., a California corporation with its primary place of business at 340 S. Lemon Avenue #5880 Walnut, CA 91789 (“Doppler”), and the legal entity using Doppler’s platform (“Customer”) pursuant to the Doppler Terms of Service executed concurrently herewith available at https://doppler.com/legal/terms, as updated from time to time, or any other agreement between Customer and Doppler governing Customer’s use of the Services (defined below), as applicable (the “Agreement”).
+This Data Processing Addendum (“Addendum”) is entered into by and between Doppler Technologies, Inc., a California corporation with its primary place of business at 340 S. Lemon Avenue #5880 Walnut, CA 91789 (“Doppler”), and the legal entity using Doppler’s services (“Customer”) pursuant to the Doppler Terms of Service or Doppler Software Subscription Agreement, as applicable, executed concurrently herewith, or any other agreement between Customer and Doppler governing Customer’s use of the Subscription Services (the “Agreement”).
 Doppler and Customer are hereinafter referred to from time to time individually as “party” and collectively as “parties.”

 The parties acknowledge that the terms of this Addendum, including the Appendices, are incorporated into and form part of the Agreement.
 Capitalized terms have the meaning given to them in the Agreement unless defined elsewhere in this Addendum.
 Where this Addendum uses terms that are defined in Applicable Data Protection Law (defined below), those terms shall have the same meaning as given to those terms (or an equivalent term) in the applicable law.

 In the event and to the extent of a conflict between the provisions of the Agreement and this Addendum, this Addendum will prevail.
 Except as expressly set forth in this Addendum, all other provisions of the Agreement will remain in full force and effect.
-To the extent that the 2021 SCCs (defined below) or the 2010 SCCs (defined below) are incorporated herein, such SCCs shall take precedent over both this Addendum and the Agreement to the extent necessary to resolve the conflict or inconsistency.
-For the avoidance of doubt, execution of the Agreement shall be deemed to constitute signature and acceptance of this Addendum and any SCCs incorporated herein.
+To the extent that the EU SCCs (defined below) or the UK International Data Transfer Agreement (defined below) are incorporated herein, such terms shall take precedence over both this Addendum and the Agreement to the extent necessary to resolve the conflict or inconsistency.
+For the avoidance of doubt, execution of the Agreement shall be deemed to constitute signature and acceptance of this Addendum and any SCCs or UK International Data Transfer Agreement incorporated herein.

 - “Applicable Data Protection Law” means all laws and regulations applicable to the processing of personal data under the Agreement.
 For the sake of clarity, Applicable Data Protection Law includes, without limitation (1) data protection laws and regulations of the European Union, the European Economic Area and their member states and Switzerland; (2) data protection laws and regulations of the United Kingdom; and (3) data protection laws and regulations of the United States and its individual states.